Defining Factors, Arguments, and Example Viewpoints

 Apply the test at every level, not just to factors.
 The stability test also applies to argument depth and Example Viewpoints.
 Although arguments and viewpoints should normally be limited to a paragraph, the test can still help you decide how much or little of a paragraph you need.
 When considering an addition, always ask: Compared to the existing content, would this addition cause some readers to change their positions?
 When in doubt, leave it out of the main content.
 If readers could reasonably question the omission, explain it in a section in Editorial Choices.

 Aim for 2,000 to 2,500 words for the main content.
 This is roughly eight to ten minutes of reading at a standard pace.
 It’s long enough to treat an issue responsibly while not being overwhelming.
-See these guides for examples.
+The Death Penalty and Guns In Public: Concealed Carry guides are good examples of ideal lengths for the main content.